hrydgard/ppsspp/README.md

 A Qt-based frontend is available in the Qt/ dir.
 Open PPSSPPQt.pro with [Qt Creator 2.6+][qt-creator].
 Install libsdl1.2 if you want to use USB Gamepad.
-If the build has an error about finding mobility or multimedia:
+If the build has an error about QAudioOutput:
 - Install the package "qtmobility-dev"

 SDL

 Alternatively, install the libsdl1.2 (SDL 1.2) development headers.
-This is called `libsdl1.2-dev` on Debian/Ubuntu, `SDL-devel` on Fedora/RHEL, `sdl12` on BSD ports.
+This is called `libsdl1.2-dev` on Debian/Ubuntu, `SDL-devel` on Fedora/RHEL,

-You will need a recent version of ffmpeg (1.1 or greater, which means libav 9.1 or greater probably) or development packets (for distributions with separate packets) for libavformat, libavcodec, libswresample and libswscale (still version 9.1 or greater).
+`sdl12` on BSD ports.

 Currently the user interface is identical to Android's, operated with the mouse.